Military Romance

 A romance involving active duty or veteran military characters, where service, deployment, and the realities of military life shape the relationship.

 Military romance is built on tension between love and duty.
 Deployments mean separation, danger means uncertainty, and service means sacrifice.
-The appeal is not just the uniform but the character it represents: discipline, loyalty, courage, someone who has chosen to protect others even at personal cost.
+The appeal is beyond the uniform but the character it represents: discipline, loyalty, courage, someone who has chosen to protect others even at personal cost.

 The best military romances honor both the fantasy and the reality.
 The homecoming embrace, the letters across continents, the promise to wait.
 But also the trauma, the adjustment, the ways war changes people.
 Readers come for the hero in uniform and stay for the person learning to be vulnerable again.